damor4321/prices-service/README.md

 ```

-All the prices service exceptions (NoPriceFoundException, DataStoreException) are children of the class PricesServiceException.
+All the prices service exceptions (NoPriceFoundException, DataStoreException...) are children of the class PricesServiceException.
-And they will be intercepted and handled by the annotated @RestControllerAdvice PricesServiceExceptionController.
+And they will be intercepted and handled by the annotated @RestControllerAdvice controller class PricesServiceExceptionController.
 As is explained in

 ```